All Collections

 A group that does this well?
 Real Estate Brokers.

-When you think about why, it makes total sense that they'd hone this skill.
+It makes sense that they'd hone this skill when you think about why.
 Every interaction could be building towards a potential transaction.
-Do it poorly, and you'll come across like a bad Life Insurance salesperson.
-Do it well, and your network not only is an opportunity: your network creates opportunity.
+Do it poorly, and you'll look like a bad Life Insurance salesperson.
+Do it well, and your network is not only an opportunity: your network creates opportunity.

 The people who take the time to thoughtfully send a note to people they've connected with in the past are setting themselves up to create a network that works for them.

-Need a book to teach you more on what it really means to follow up?
+Need a book to teach you more about what it means to follow up?

 Did this answer your question?